mdn/kuma/docs/rendering.rst

 using the macros, populated from site search.

-If KumaScript encounters an issue during rendering, the error is returned encoded in the header, in a format compatible with FireLogger_.
+If KumaScript encounters an issue during rendering, the error is encoded and returned in an HTTP header, in a format compatible with FireLogger_.
 These errors are stored as JSON in ``wiki_document.rendered_errors``.
 The rendered HTML isn't stored, but it passed for further processing.
 Moderators frequently review `documents with errors`_, and fix those that they can fix.